Certified simultaneous isotopic approximation of curves via subdivision: Introduction

-An extension of the Plantinga and Vegter algorithm was introduced in \cite{BCGY:2012} to handle unbounded and singular input.
-This approach can solve the current problem by computing an approximation to the variety $\cV(fg)$, but this approach relies on separation bounds between singular points.
+An extension of the Plantinga and Vegter algorithm was introduced in \citet{BCGY:2012} to handle unbounded and singular input.
+This approach can solve the problem currently under consideration by computing an approximation to the variety $\cV(fg)$, but this approach relies on separation bounds between singular points.
 These separation bounds are typically so pessimistic that it is questionable whether this algorithm is practical.
-On the other hand, the algorithm introduced in \cite{LSVY:2014} also studies the problem considered here, but their algorithm uses more restrictive tests than what we propose, and they may require a significant number of subdivisions to characterize the local behavior of curves within a region.
-For instance, their algorithm has more topological requirements on boxes that contain intersections of curves than our approach.
-This makes our correctness statement a little bit weaker than the correctness statement in Lien {\em et al.}, but they are still quite strong and more in line with the statement appearing in the original work of Plantinga and Vegter.
+On the other hand, the algorithm introduced in \citet{LSVY:2014} also studies the problem considered here, but their algorithm uses more restrictive tests than what we propose, and they may require a significant number of subdivisions to characterize the local behavior of curves within a region.
+For instance, their algorithm has more topological requirements on boxes that contain intersections of curves than what is required in our approach.
+The algorithm presented in \citet{CWZ:2023} solves the related problem of isolating the points of $\cV(f_1)\cap\cV(f_2)$ without approximating the curves themselves.
+Their approach is based on studying the local behavior of the curves of $\cV(f_1)$ and $\cV(f_2)$ and also uses more restrictive tests than what we propose.
+Our correctness statements are slightly weaker than the corresponding correctness statements in \citet{LSVY:2014} and \citet{CWZ:2023}, as we do not identify which boxes contain crossings of $\cV(f_1)$ and $\cV(f_2)$.
+Our correctness statements, however, are still quite strong and more in-line with the statements appearing in the original work of Plantinga and Vegter.

-Our main contribution is the design and correctness for Algorithm \ref{alg:full}.
-This algorithm is a certified symbolic-numeric subdivision-based algorithm for solving the Main question, with the following correctness statement: